lamini-ai/meta-lamini-tuning-tutorial/README.md

-# Teaching Llama 3 how to query your Database
+# Tune Llama 3 for a 95% Accuarate SQL Agent with Lamini

 This repo and notebook `meta-lamini.ipynb` demonstrate how to tune Llama 3 to generate valid SQL queries to answer your questions.